KiCad/kicad-source-mirror/Documentation/development/compiling.md

 to your /etc/pacman.conf file.

-# Building KiCad on OSX # {#build_osx}
+# Building KiCad on macOS # {#build_osx}

-Building on OSX is challenging at best.
+Building on macOS is challenging at best.
 It typically requires building dependency libraries that require patching in order to work correctly.
-For more information on the complexities of building KiCad on OSX, see the [OSX bundle build scripts][].
+For more information on the complexities of building and packaging KiCad on macOS, see the [macOS bundle build scripts][].

+In the following set of commands, replace the macOS version number (i.e. 10.9) with the desired minimum version.
+It may be easiest to build for the same version you are running.

 Download the wxPython source and build using the following commands: